The Ultimate Travel Guide to St. John, USVI

 St. John is, and always will be, my favorite place in the world.
-As you can see from this post, there is a definitely a reason why.
 The beaches are the best in my opinion, the people are friendly, and the food is amazing.
-If you’re planning on heading to St. John anytime soon, I’ve included some great recommendations for activities and places to stay.
-There are not many dining options in this guide because I have already written a comprehensive foodie guide to St. John, which you can read here.
+If you’re planning on heading to St. John anytime soon, this travel guide to St. John includes some great recommendations for activities and places to stay.
+There are not many dining options in this guide because I have already written a comprehensive foodie guide to St. John, which you should definitely read before you arrive in St. John.

 Disclosure: My posts may contain affiliate links.
 If you buy something through one of those links, you won’t pay a penny more, but I’ll earn a small commission.
 As always, I will only include links to products I actually use, love, and recommend.